reinhart1010/nix/docs/en/common/colorls.md

 ---
 # colorls

-A Ruby gem that beautifies the terminal's `ls` command, with color and font-awesome icons.
+Beautify `ls` command output, with color and font-awesome icons.
+Available as a Ruby gem.
 More information: <https://github.com/athityakumar/colorls>.

 - List files one per line: